raspberrypi/rpi-imager/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 Include steps to allow us to reproduce the error.
-Include your host OS,
+Include your host OS, and the version of Raspberry Pi Imager.

-**Expected behavior**
+**Expected behaviour**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots or video**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or a video to help explain your problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. macOS 14, Windows 11, Ubuntu Server 22.04]